This is the second of four poundcake-centric posts. Poundcake and the usual: life, death, love. This is also the one with the actual recipe.

 Though I prefer the narrative style of recipe-writing in DHHCB, nowhere (except in the stubborn old Joy of Cooking) is it still used.
 Instead, I’ve long since bowed to contemporary style: begin recipes with ingredient list, follow with numbered procedural steps.

 Too, I use different pan sizes now.
 There’s now a much wider range available loaf pan sizes, in a variety of materials (including second or third generation non-stick coatings).
+I love baking so much, I’ve actually considered visiting startabakery.in to get some lessons.
 Making this cake in an array of smaller sized pans solves the tendency of large-loaf poundcakes to crack and be slightly underdone in the middle.
 Though this means you are pulling out pans at different times (the smaller the pan, the more quickly it’s done), plus you have mini-cakes perfect to gift.

 Besides the new options in materials, the details of pans in baking are something I have learned more and more about in the intervening years as, I hope, I have become a more knowledgeable and better cook.
 This is just one of the ways I write a more thorough recipe now than then.